UBC-MDS/credit_default_prediction_group_20/doc/credit_default_analysis_report.md

 ### Score Analysis

-After fixing our primary model as SVC, we analyze how each of the models is scoring against the test data.
-Showcasing our top models first, we see that SVC had a final F1 test score of 0.523 while RandomForestClassifier has an F1 test score of 0.53.
-As expected, RandomForestClassifier is performing better in terms of F1.
-Although this is the case, as we saw previously, SVC has lower Type II errors.
+After fixing our primary model as `SVC`, we analyze how each of the models is scoring against the test data.
+Showcasing our top models first, we see that SVC had a final F1 test score of 0.523 while `RandomForestClassifier` has an F1 test score of 0.53.
+As expected, `RandomForestClassifier` is performing better in terms of F1.
+Although this is the case, as we saw previously, `SVC` has lower Type II errors.
 The models KNN and LogisticRegression have F1 test scores of 0.44 and 0.47 respectively.